pi0/docs-2/docs/en/quick-start.md

   .multiply(4)
 ```

-**Note:** because method calls are executed sequentially, **mathematical
+**Note:** because method calls execute sequentially, **mathematical operator
-operator precedence doesn’t apply**.
-When you execute the code above, the
+precedence doesn’t apply**.
+When you execute the code above, the addition
-addition happens before the multiplication, evaluating to `4000`, while
+happens before the multiplication, evaluating to `4000`, while `500 + 500 * 4`
-`500 + 500 * 4` evaluates to `2500`.
-If you need an operation to happen before
+evaluates to `2500`.
+If you need an operation to happen before another, you need
-another, you need to make sure you call it first.
+to make sure you call it first.

 You can ask all kinds of questions to your Dinero instance.
 You get a `Boolean`
 in return: